 1. Alesis Coda Pro 88-Key Digital Piano

-The Alesis Coda Pro is a full-featured 88-key digital piano that has the versatility and rich sound you desire.
+First on our list of the best digital piano under 500 is the Alesis Coda Pro.
+It is a full-featured, 88-key digital piano that has the versatility and rich sound you desire.
 The keyboard is part of the Alesis Coda Series-which comprises of full-sized digital pianos that are ideal for a wide variety of performing and recording purposes.

 Alesis has made the Coda Series perfect for students, studio and stage use, houses of worship, and even in theatres.